Current Public Workshop Offering: Stopping the Cycle of Oppression

 - Anyone confused about why their justice efforts haven’t been effective—even though they are working hard and are exhausted

 - Anyone looking to be renewed on their social justice journey and ready to consider a new approach

-"We think it's the relationship that is the problem, but it’s the fear.”
+"We think it is the person that is the problem, but it is fear.”

 – Nanci E. Luna Jiménez

 - Each virtual workshop includes 9 hours of live facilitated content, 3+ hours of asynchronistic learning materials (videos, handouts, and reflection activities), and access to LJIST team via Slack for 2 weeks prior to and 1 week after the workshop.